daminiR/redditYTStuff/README.md

     1) first got to https://ubuntuhandbook.org/index.php/2022/04/get-back-gnome-screenshot-ubuntu-2204/ and foolow to setup
     2) then us gsettings set org.gnome.gnome-screenshot auto-save-directory /home/damini/redditYTStuff/TTSData/ytData/AskReddit/reddit_yt_3/screenshots/
     to set up location to save screens
-2) add reddit stories in ssml.xml located in reddit_yt_/ssml/original
+2) add reddit stories in ssml.xml located in reddit_yt_{}/ssml/original
-3) add --alls sreenshots for each comment in screenshots
+3) add --alls sreenshots for each comment in reddit_yt_{}/screenshots/ folder
-3) run runRedditTTS.sh
+3) run step_2.sh
 4) wait few minutes for s3 to upload( this can be converted to lambda function that automatiicaly triggers later)
-5) run voiceOverEdits.sh
+5) run step_3.sh
+6) step__4.py
-note you cant run video ediditng on ubunut -- only on your mac!
+NOTE you cant run video editing on ubunutu -- only on your mac!
+7) run ONLY ON MAC step_5.sh.
+Do Not run on ubunut
+8) edit, metadata to add words you want to highlight e.i create a list of all the words
+example:
+{
+"RedditTitle": "Reddit, what's your most \"I'm with the Boomers on this\" opinion?", "highlights":  ["most", "with", "Boomers", "opinion"] }
+9) add single image for thumbnail image in reddit_yt_{}/assets/thumbnail_input_image renamed to thumnail.jpg
+10) add fontSize for thumbnail title in inputs.json --> choose variable size and adjust to length of title
+9) run step_6.sh for automatic thumbnail!

 ## To backup all the speach marks and new TTS file TO AWS
 1) run in aws cli